 This song, Fiske, is one that I recently wrote.
 Like any good folk song, it holds two meanings.
 On the one hand it is a classic murder ballad where a body is disposed of in a lake.
 On the other hand it is about an embodied connection to nature.
 I am both the person dumping the body and the body being left.
 The lake is complicit in the crime; it conceals and protects, mystifying senses of place and time.

-I have been investigating the collusion of the body and nature through a series of drawings and song.
+I investigate the collusion of the body and nature through a series of drawings and song.
 The images refer to mountains, breasts, eyes, rocks, touch/pressure, grasses, and bodily openings.
 They illustrate moments of release or insight informed by a bodily experience of nature.
 In them I am examining my relationship to my own body, one that has changed under the structure of chronic pain.
 The cleaving movement depicted in the pieces is reflective of that relationship: a constant, slow, breaking apart and coming together.